 Destructive Interference

-- Destructive Interference occurs when the 2 waves of having similar amplitude and opposite phase then their resultant wave have less amplitude than other 2 superimposing waves.
+- Destructive Interference occurs when the 2 waves of having similar amplitude and opposite phase than their resultant wave have less amplitude than the other 2 superimposing waves.

 - When the 2 waves meet they will sum up and cancel each other due to the opposite phase angle.